- Legalized sports betting in the United States will disincentivize bettors from playing offshore.

 So what about the long term for offshore sports betting?

-“Offshore books such as BetDSI that almost exclusively cater to U.S. clientele will always have a place in the industry because there will always be a sector of gamblers that wish to remain anonymous and/or shop for the best odds,” Cooley said.
+“Offshore books such as that almost exclusively cater to U.S. clientele will always have a place in the industry because there will always be a sector of gamblers that wish to remain anonymous and/or shop for the best odds,” Cooley said.

 While the specifics regarding regulation will certainly have an effect, it’s difficult to foresee any scenario in which offshore sportsbooks disappear completely.
 Bettors, especially winners wagering large amounts, will always be looking for more outs and places to get down to shop for the best possible odds and/or reduced juice.

-Even in Nevada, offshore sportsbooks such as Pinnacle and Bookmaker are attractive for professional bettors because of the limits they’ll accept compared to those set by brick-and-mortar casinos.
+Attractive for professional bettors because of the limits they’ll accept compared to those set by brick-and-mortar casinos.

 In addition, the variety of betting options, between niche sports (such as auto racing, tennis, eSports, etc.) and props available offshore will always entice enough bettors to keep them relevant.